November 1932 German federal election

 Federal elections were held in Germany on 6 November 1932.
-The Nazi Party saw its vote share fall by four percentage points, while there were slight increases for the Communist Party of Germany and the national conservative German National People's Party.
+The Nazi Party saw its vote share fall by four percentage points from the July 1932 election, while there were slight increases for the Communist Party of Germany and the national conservative German National People's Party.
 The results were a great disappointment for the Nazis, who lost 34 seats and again failed to form a coalition government in the Reichstag.
 These elections were the last that were free and fair before the Nazis seized power the following year, although another relatively contested election would be held four months later.

 Background

 The Nazi Party and Communist Party (KPD) held over half of the seats in the Reichstag after the July 1932 election.
 This made it impossible to form a government composed of moderates.
 Chancellor Franz von Papen could only rely on the support of the German National People's Party (DNVP) and German People's Party (DVP), who only held a total of 44 seats.
 A vote of no confidence was put forward by the KPD and supported by 84% of the deputies.
 A new election was scheduled for November.

 Over 6 million people were unemployed in 1932, and 40% of organized labour was unemployed or working reduced hours in summer 1932.